PGBSNH19/project-grupp-5-1/Documentation/Features/Basket.md

-Feature: Add to basket
+Feature: Shopping basket

-As a customer
+As a customer in the website

-I want to add to basket
+I want to have a  shopping basket

+So that  i can see the products and costs of what i want to purchase

+Scenario 1: Opening the shopping basket

+-Given i have added an item tom my shopping bag

+-When i click the "put in shopping bag" button

+-Then then i move on to the shopping bag page

-So that  i am  aware of which product is in my basket
+-And i can see  all the products in my shopping basket

-Scenario: Customer add products to basket
+Scenario 2: Adding a product to basket

--Given
+-Given i am on a product detail page

--When the customer sees an interesting product
+-When i select the size/color

+-And i click the add to basket button

--Then the customer choose to add to basket
+-Then the product is added to my shopping basket